winterrdog/simple_linux_inmemory_debugger/README.md

 victim program to it's own life!

 # Compilation
-Please make sure to have "gcc" installed.
+Please make sure to have "gcc" and "make" installed( Installed by default on most GNU/Linux systems ).

       make